 - Further, this means that you will not be able to consider other offers of admission/financial aid offers.

 For a full examination of whether you should apply EA, check out our blog: Should I Apply Early Action?

 For more on whether or not you should consider applying ED, continue reading…

 The Early Decision “card” is one of the most powerful strategic tools an applicant possesses.
 No other tactical move will increase your admission odds more at a school that may be just a hair beyond your reach.

 In general, colleges that offer Early Decision grant far more favorable acceptance rates to early applicants than to those in the regular round.
-For example, in the 2017 admissions season, Johns Hopkins and Notre Dame accepted 30% of ED applicants.
-Middlebury took in 48% and Northwestern said yes to 27%.
+For example, in one recent admissions season (Class of 2026) Dartmouth accepted 21% of ED applicants, Duke accepted 21%, and Vanderbilt took in 24% (from ED I).

 Compare this to the acceptance rates for the general applicant pool:

 - Duke: 4.6%